 Sacral spinal cord injuries affect the hips, back of the thighs, buttocks and pelvic organs.
 Individuals are most likely able to walk with this level of spinal cord injury.
 Learn more.

-More Information About Spinal Cord Injuries
+More Information About Types and Levels of Spinal Cord Injuries

 Our video series uses simple language and images of real people who have sustained a spinal cord injury, as well as insight from medical experts and advocates.